isometry/platform-health/pkg/provider/rest/README.md

 The REST Provider is configured through the platform-health server's configuration file, with component instances listed under the `rest` key.

 - `name` (required): The name of the REST service instance, used to identify the service in the health reports.
+- `request` (required): HTTP request configuration with the following fields:
   - `url` (required): The URL of the REST service to monitor.
-- `request` (optional): HTTP request configuration with the following fields:
   - `method` (default: `GET`): The HTTP method to use (GET, POST, PUT, etc.).
   - `body` (optional): Request body to send with POST/PUT requests.
   - `headers` (optional): Map of custom HTTP headers to send with the request (e.g., `{"Authorization": "Bearer token", "Content-Type": "application/json"}`).